-Employers that have recruited Florida Tech students for internships and careers include Best Buy, the Brevard Zoo, Children's Home Society, Circles of Care, EPCOT, Space Coast Early Intervention Center and more.
+Employers that have recruited Florida Tech students for internships and careers include, Children's Home Society, Circles of Care, EPCOT, Space Coast Early Intervention Center and more.

-After receiving their psychology degree, many students go to graduate school at Florida Tech and other prestigious universities, including Boston College and Ohio State.
+After receiving their psychology degree, many students go to graduate school at Florida Tech and other prestigious universities, including New York University and Vanderbilt.

 Psychology graduates are well prepared to enter the field as working professionals or to pursue graduate school.
 Florida Tech is the perfect college for psychology due to the family-oriented and close-knit academic environment enabling students to work closely with professors and fellow students.